-WHAT IS ADKAR®
+WHAT IS ADKAR

-ADKAR® Model, created by Prosci®‘s founder Jeff Hiatt, is goal-oriented change management model used in a process of individual and organizational change.
+ADKAR® Model, created by Prosci®‘s founder Jeff Hiatt, is a goal-oriented change management model used in the process of individual and organizational change.
 It is based on a simple idea that organizational change can be achieved through personal change.
 Organizational change happens when people do their job differently.
 To do that, they themselves need to change.

-CHANGE MANAGEMENT BEST PRACTICES BASED MODEL
+CHANGE MANAGEMENT MODEL BASED ON BEST PRACTICES

 ADKAR® Model is based on 20 years of research with over 4500 participants.
 Both model and methodology are unique and come from collective worldwide “lessons learned” by those who are implementing change.
 According to research, 97% of participants said that ADKAR® was either somewhat or extremely effective as a structured approach to change management.